elchs/LetoDBf/Readme.txt

  evaluated alernatively at client as without ForceOptimize.
  [NEW] If the filter expression contains a PRIVATE/ PUBLIC memvar, they will be synced between client and server with help of the LetoVar() system.
-A unique Leto_VarCreate() with value of the memvar is executed, the filter string expression modified to use a Leto_VarGet() instead of the memvar.
+A unique Leto_VarCreate() with value of the memvar is executed, the filter string expression is automatically modified to use a Leto_VarGet() instead of the memvar.
  With each move ( GoTo[p|bottom], Skip, Seek ) in the WA, a possible changed memvar value is automatic synced with a new Leto_VarSet() call.
+Clearing the filter, also done with closing the table, will Leto_VarDel() all created LetoVars.
-Example: 'SET FILTER TO table->field > xMemvar' will work as without LeotDBf.
+ Example: 'SET FILTER TO table->field > xMemvar' will work as without LeotDBf, but as optimized filter.
- See Leto_VarExpr*() functions if you want to do it manually.
+ See also Leto_VarExpr*() functions if you want to do it manually, or for other occasions.

       5.2,2 Relations